athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Rulebooks/Rage of Elements/Sootsoldiers (The Radiant Host).md

 abilities_mid:
   - name: ""
   - name: "Ashen Smoke"
-    desc: "  Sootsoldiers who serve the other Lord of Fire, the Lambent King Atreia, are covered in glowing embers instead of black char.\n\nWhen the sootsoldiers are reduced by an HP Threshold or are reduced to 0 HP, the destroyed soldiers crumble to a cloud of ash-laden smoke in 20-foot burst centered on the sootsoldiers.
+    desc: "  Sootsoldiers who serve the other Lord of Fire, the Lambent King Atreia, are covered in glowing embers instead of black char.\n\nWhen the sootsoldiers are reduced by an HP Threshold or are reduced to 0 HP, the destroyed soldiers crumble to a cloud of ash-laden smoke in @Template[burst|distance:20] centered on the sootsoldiers.
 Any creature in the area must attempt a DC 29 Reflex check save.
 On a failure, for 1 minute that creature is [[Conditions/Dazzled|Dazzled]] and its invisibility is negated."

 attacks:
   - name: ""

   - name: "Incinerating Grasp"
     desc: "`pf2:1`  **Frequency** once per round\n* * *\n\n**Effect** The sootsoldiers reach to constrain each enemy within 5 feet in their fiery clutches (DC 26 Reflex check save).
-The damage and additional effects depend on the number of actions.\n\n`pf2:1` 2d8 fire damage\n\n`pf2:2` 3d8 + 7 fire damage plus [[Conditions/Grabbed|Grabbed]]\n\n`pf2:3` 4d8 + 7 fire damage plus grabbed"
+The damage and additional effects depend on the number of actions.\n\n`pf2:1` 2d8 fire damage\n\n`pf2:2` 3d8+7 fire damage plus [[Conditions/Grabbed|Grabbed]]\n\n`pf2:3` 4d8+7 fire damage plus grabbed"

   - name: "Seething Flash"
     desc: "`pf2:1` (fire,primal) The sootsoldiers reignite and rush across the battlefield, Forming Up and Striding twice.
-At the end of this movement, a wave of flame and heat pours off the sootsoldiers, dealing 4d8 fire damage to other creatures in a 10-foot emanation, with a DC 29 Reflex check save.
+At the end of this movement, a wave of flame and heat pours off the sootsoldiers, dealing 4d8 fire damage to other creatures in a @Template[emanation|distance:10], with a DC 29 Reflex check save.
 A creature that critically fails its save is also knocked [[Conditions/Prone|Prone]]."

   - name: "Smoke Vision"
     desc: "  Sootsoldiers ignore the [[Conditions/Concealed|Concealed]] condition from smoke."